 A Copy of an Email Sent by Darlene Hutchinson, OVC Director, on November 13, 2019

-Hello, State VOCA Administrators (comp & assistance),
+Hello State VOCA Administrators (compensation & assistance),

 As some of you may know, OVC has received many reports that OVC’s name is being used as part of an imposter scam.
 Additionally, we’ve recently learned that 2 or 3 State VOCA Administrators have received similar calls/complaints from local residents and, in some instances, the fraudsters are using the SAA agency’s name as well.